PipedreamHQ/pipedream/docs/docs/code/python/README.md

 Every Python step can import the `pipedream.script_helpers` module.
 This module contains data from other steps in the workflow via `steps` dictionary.

-Here's an example of how to get the ID from the Pokemon we recieved in the trigger.
+Here's an example of how to get the ID from the Pokemon we received in the trigger.

 ```python
 from pipedream.script_helpers import (steps, export)